MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/using-azure-ad-for-sharepoint-server-authentication.md

 This article explains how you can use Azure AD to authenticate your users instead of your on-premises AD DS.
 In this configuration, Azure AD becomes a trusted identity provider for SharePoint Server 2016.
 This configuration adds a user authentication method that is separate from the AD DS authentication used by the SharePoint Server 2016 installation itself.
 To benefit from this article, you should be familiar with WS-Federation.
 For more information, see [Understanding WS-Federation](https://go.microsoft.com/fwlink/p/?linkid=188052).

 Previously, this configuration would have required a federation service such as Azure Access Control Service (ACS) in the cloud or an environment that hosts Active Directory Federation Services (AD FS) to transform tokens from SAML 2.0 to SAML 1.1.
 This transformation is no longer required as Azure Active Directory now enables issuing SAML 1.1 tokens.
-The following figure shows how authentication works for SharePoint 2016 users in this configuration, demonstrating that there is no longer a requirement for an intermediary to perform this transformation.
+The following image shows how authentication works for SharePoint 2016 users in this configuration, demonstrating that there is no longer a requirement for an intermediary to perform this transformation.

 ![Using Azure AD for SharePoint Authentication](images/SAML11/fig1-architecture.png)